Last Updated on August 3, 2017

-If diversification is about ‘not keeping all eggs in the same basket‘, rebalancing is the realisation that ‘what goes up, will come down‘.
+If diversification is about ‘not keeping all eggs in the same basket‘, rebalancing is realising that ‘what goes up, will come down‘.
 Yes, investment portfolio management is all about simple common sense.
-In this post, I would like to revisit the topic of portfolio rebalancing and discuss what it is, why do it, and simple ways to do it.
+In this post, I would like to revisit the topic of portfolio rebalancing and discuss what it is, why do it is, and simple ways to do it.

 I would like to thank Sunny Sachdeva for suggesting this topic, forcing me to reframe posts on rebalancing first published in May-June 2013 (links below).
 This is important for two reasons, (a) I have learnt a lot more in these three years and (b) I can probably write a lot better now than earlier.